-If you have never been there, you might wonder if Anaheim, California worth visiting.
+If you have never been there, you might wonder if Anaheim, California, is worth visiting.
 Here are some interesting facts about this southern California city: Anaheim is on the map just northeast of Los Angeles.

 The renowned Disneyland Resort is found in this city – not to mention other Disney parks.
 In addition, there are several other family-orientated theme parks and restaurants in the area.

 There are also plenty of things for adults to do in Anaheim, California.
-An example is the GardenWalk, only a short jaunt from the Disney Resort and Adventure Park.
+An example is the GardenWalk, a short jaunt from the Disney Resort and Adventure Park.

 Anaheim is also a shopper’s paradise!
 Check out the Center Street Promenade if you enjoy strolling the hip district and the little boutiques.
 You will find it all when you need some retail therapy.

 Anaheim has a couple of professional hockey and baseball teams for sports enthusiasts.
 The Anaheim Ducks make their home in the Honda Center, an indoor sports arena where this professional hockey team plays.

 If the “boys of summer” excite you, check out Angel Stadium.
 The stadium is home to the former Anaheim Angels, now the Los Angeles Angels of Anaheim Baseball team.

 It doesn’t matter if you are a local or from out-of-town; you are guaranteed to find something to do.
 If you plan a trip to the great Southwestern United States, we have formed a list of some of the best things to do in Anaheim, California.